vishal002/vishal002/README.md

 Client - <b>Schlumberger</b> <br/>

-DELFI - Tag Mapping UI Portal (E&P software) enables the oil & gas companies to better analyse the geological data for more accurate modelling and production planning.<br/>
+- DELFI - Tag Mapping UI Portal (E&P software) enables the oil & gas companies to better analyse the geological data for more accurate modelling and production planning.
-<b>Full frontend technical ownership of the projects,</b> hands-on coding & people management responsibilities for 4 engineers<br/>
+- <b>Full frontend technical ownership of the projects,</b> hands-on coding & people management responsibilities for 4 engineers
-Collaboration with stakeholders across business, product & engineering on roadmap, execution & prioritisation<br/>
+- Collaboration with stakeholders across business, product & engineering on roadmap, execution & prioritisation
-Presented findings in a clear and concise manner to key decision-makers<br/>
+- Presented findings in a clear and concise manner to key decision-makers
-<b>Reduced overall performance of portal and analytics of the platform by 70%,</b> and reduced the load time to 1/3rd by re-designing the response store and querying system<br/>
+- <b>Reduced overall performance of portal and analytics of the platform by 70%,</b> and reduced the load time to 1/3rd by re-designing the response store and querying system
-Migration of Existing Angular 9 Application to Angular 12<br/>
+- Migration of Existing Angular 9 Application to Angular 12

 <br/>